ctkelley/NotebookSIAMFANL/README.md

 ## If you know what to do

 - Clone this repository.
-Put the directory in your Julia load path
+Put the directory in your Julia load path.
-- Fire up an IJulia notebook and open SIAMFANL.ipynb
+- Fire up an IJulia notebook and open SIAMFANL.ipynb.
-- Follow the directions
+- Follow the directions in the preface and the "How to get the software" sections.

 ## What is this thing?